Ridhii/SyncdSim/index.md

 # Correctnest Test
-## Basic correctness
 We tested the correctness for both MSI and MESI by creating a small sequence of memory operations for a number of processors.
 We sketched out the behaviors of each component as well as their communication that we expect to observe during each cycle, and then carefully verifies the result with our simulator output.

 Since our project is designed to take in a taskGraph file and parse the taskGraph for assigning tasks(groups of mem ops) to each processor, we had to do a bit of hacking to "inject" our mem ops into an existing taskGraph, that is to replace the original mem ops in the graph with our own ops.

-This approach is useful in getting some basic correctness verified, but it's extremely non-scalable as the complexity grows fast with number of mem ops.

 The example mem op sequence and expected behavior of simulator for MESI can be found [here]( https://docs.google.com/a/andrew.cmu.edu/document/d/1DDc1RicXqDVquXbJmqvOqBLhzjSF1iNKCU6ISPp7JIg/edit?usp=sharing)

-The example mem op sequence and expected behavior of simulator for MESI can be found [here]( https://docs.google.com/document/d/1j2hKFtNprdb43laDmoDHZk0d-TV_UeslHpxe_8zuYuM/edit?usp=sharing)
+The example mem op sequence and expected behavior of simulator for MSI can be found [here]( https://docs.google.com/document/d/1j2hKFtNprdb43laDmoDHZk0d-TV_UeslHpxe_8zuYuM/edit?usp=sharing)

+This approach is useful in getting some basic correctness verified, but it's extremely non-scalable as the complexity grows fast with number of Memory Actions and number of Tasks.
+Therefore, we also used a lot of asserts to help us verify the state transitions of cache and directory entries are as expected.
+We have been able to run our simulation on some fairly large TaskGraphs without failing, and in the following section we will discuss some of our observations from running those traces.

 # Analysis
-TestAndSet vs Test-TestAndSet
+## TestAndSet vs Test-TestAndSet

 The following chart represents information about the statistics we collected for taskGraphs that represented programs we wrote that represented test and set and test - test and set schemes.
 ![alt](https://github.com/Ridhii/SyncdSim/blob/master/backend/Simulator/Images/tasVsttas.png)